oktadev/okta-blog/_source/_posts/2023-08-30-passwordless-authentication.md

 A new term for this authentication mechanism without passwords is often called "passwordless."
 And the combination of WebAuthn and CTAP2 hardware devices to enable passwordless authentication is called a "passkey."
 What a great name!

+## Evolving from passwords to passkeys

+Passwordless authentication with CTAP2 and WebAuthn aren't new secure authentication mechanism since both have been around for a few years now.
+While CTAP2 and WebAuthn are an awesome progression to elevating security, a cool thing happened.
+Tech giants Apple, Google, and Microsoft _joined forces_ to standardize on making secure passwordless authentication seamless within and across their ecosystems with passkeys.
+Passkeys is another evolution on top of WebAuthn.
+Apple showcased passkeys migrating within iCloud so you don't need to create a separate passkey for each Apple device at a [recent developer event](https://developer.apple.com/videos/play/wwdc2022/10092/).
+Very slick!
+Who's ready for Google and Microsoft to follow suit? 🙋‍♀️

 ## FIDO2 authentication with WebAuthn and CTAP

 So how does this work?
 At a high level, your FIDO2 authentication flow utilizes each of the three factors: